Top tips for temping

 Ask for more

-It’s tempting to sit and surf the web or read a magazine when you run out of things to do.
+It’s tempting to sit and browse online or read a book when you run out of things to do.
 However, if you volunteer for additional work, you might get to do something interesting or at least learn some new skills that you can add to your CV.
 Enthusiasm pays dividends: your temporary boss will send positive feedback when the agency asks about you and might even ask you to stay longer.

 Find something relevant